-The financial constraint of the TIP must satisfy two requirements:

-• The transit and highway programs must be financially constrained to projections of available federal aid.

-• The Accelerated Bridge Program Grant Anticipation Notes (GANs) payments must be constrained to 50 percent of the federal aid available statewide.

-As shown in the tables below, the federal fiscal years 2015-18 TIP complies with both of these requirements.
+For financial constraint of the TIP, the transit and highway programs must be financially constrained to projections of available federal aid.
+As shown in the tables below, the federal fiscal years 2015-18 TIP complies with financial constraint.

 TABLE 6-1 The Federal-Aid Transit Program